gulkily/arkos/README.md

 ARK (Automated Resource Knowledgebase) revolutionizes resource management via automation.
 Using advanced algorithms, it streamlines collection, organization, and access to resource data, facilitating efficient decision-making.

 tl;dr. It'll be an open source interface for a local LLM agent building utilizing long term memory for personalized requests.
-We are primarily focusing on targeting MIT students for the time being.

 ## Languages and dependencies